India Arie: Career

 In September 2012, she featured in a campaign called "30 Songs/30 Days" to support Half the Sky: Turning Oppression into Opportunity for Women Worldwide, a multi-platform media project inspired by Nicholas Kristof and Sheryl WuDunn's book.

 In March 2013, it was announced that Arie was working on her upcoming fifth studio album, Songversation, which was released on June 25, 2013.
 The first single of the album, "6th Avenue", was released on iTunes on November 4, 2012; it was produced by India Arie and Israeli musician Idan Raichel.
 The second single "Cocoa Butter" was released on iTunes on April 9, 2013.

 In 2015, she released a collaborative album with musician Joe Sample titled Christmas with Friends.

-In July 2016, she premiered her new single "Breathe" inspired by the Black Lives Matter Movement, especially Eric Garner's last words.
+In July 2016, she premiered her new single "Breathe" inspired by the Black Lives Matter movement, especially Eric Garner's last words.
 She also announced a new album titled Worthy was in the works.
 She performed the single on the Soul Train Awards with host Erykah Badu in November.

 In June 2017, she announced the release of her first EP SongVersation: Medicine on June 30.
 It was preceded by the single "Breathe" and the new single "I Am Light" which was originally included on her 2013 Songversation album.
 She expressed that the EP was "made to be listened to in a quiet time, prayer, meditation, Yoga.
 My wish is that these songs bring softness, clarity, calm, and inspiration."

 In September 2018, she premiered her new single "That Magic".
 The song serves as the lead single from her sixth studio album titled Worthy which was released on February 15, 2019.

-In February 2022, Arie joined several artists to announce plans to remove her music from music service Spotify because it platformed Joe Rogan, a podcast host who repeatedly made false claims about the COVID-19 vaccine.
-According to media reports, Arie's planned departure from the service is over racial comments Rogan made.
+In February 2022, Arie joined several artists to announce plans to remove her music from music service Spotify because it platformed podcast host Joe Rogan.
+According to media reports, Arie's planned departure from the service was motivated by Rogan's use of insensitive language relating to race in the past.
+Arie's music remains on Spotify.